Praveenku32k/Praveenku32k/README.md

 ## Current Aim 🚀:
-Dedicated to Learn LLM which is future of Ai, where I can apply my skills and contribute to data-driven decision-making.
+Dedicated to Learn AgenticAI which is future of Ai, where I can apply my skills and contribute to data-driven decision-making.

 ## Professional Goals 🎯:
 1. To get organition which is mostly working on Data Science Projects.